faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 We also prefer this approach because it makes better separates concerns:

-- `Modal` clearly is a thin management layer of the primary variables, making use of hooks
+- `Modal` clearly is a thin management layer, containing the primary variables and business logic
-- `ModalInner` is an even dumber--though, performance wise, heavier--container of plain jsx
+- `ModalInner` is an even dumber component, which fits the role of a traditional "view"

+> NOTE: `close` and `submit` could have been wrapped in, for example, `useCallback(close, [onClose])` for an additional performance boost.
+If you had larger more complex component tree as you're likely to see in real apps, you'd want to do this.
+We couldn't do this with `useMemo` above because `useCallback` cannot be called within `useMemo`.
+The additional inner component strategy therefore has multiple benefits.

 ## 3) `getDerivedStateFromProps` Strategy